Before your first step, check out our tips to kick things off on the right foot.

 5. Take an opportunity to pamper yourself

 After a long hike take care of your feet with a nice soak in Pure Epsom Salt by Dr Teal’s.
 Looking to avoid unsightly callouses?
 Try moisturizing with Burt’s Bees Coconut Foot Crème.
-Pamper and moisturize with a foot mask from Smith & Vindiver.
+Pamper and moisturize with a foot mask from Smith & Vandiver.

 Also keep in mind that beyond aesthetics, callouses can snag on socks and crack, causing discomfort or another hotspot needing treatment.